bambooforest/IntroDataScience_Fall_2022/3_data/README.md

 # Data types in statistics

+## Qualitative versus quantitative variables

-In contrast to variables in computer programming, variables in statistics are *properties* or *characteristics* used to measure a population of individuals.
+In contrast to variables in computer programming, variables in statistics are **properties** or **characteristics** used to measure a population of individuals.
 A variable is thus a quantity whose value can change across a population.

 They include:

--   **Qualitative variables** – measure non-numeric qualities and are not subject to the laws of arithmetic
+-   **Qualitative variables** – measure non-numeric qualities and are not subject to the laws of arithmetic.
--   **Quantitative variables** – measure numeric quantities and arithmetic can be applied to them
+-   **Quantitative variables** – measure numeric quantities and arithmetic can be applied to them.

-Qualitative variables are also call categorical or discrete variables.
+Qualitative variables are also call **categorical** or **discrete** variables.
 Quantitative variables can be measured, so that their rank or score can tell you about the degree or amount of variable.

 A hierarchy of variable types in statistics is given in the image below taken from this [Stats and R](https://statsandr.com/terms/) blog.

 ![Variable types.](variable-types-and-examples.png)

-As you can see, statistics variables can be classified into four types under qualitative and quantitative variables:
+As you can see, variables in statistics can be classified into four types under qualitative and quantitative variables:

--   **Nominal** – a qualitative variable where no ordering is possible (e.g., eye color) as implied by by its levels – levels can be for example binary (e.g., do you smoke?) or multilevel (e.g., what is your degree – where each degree is a level)
+-   **Nominal** – a qualitative variable where no ordering is possible (e.g., eye color) as implied by its **levels** – levels can be for example binary (e.g., do you smoke?) or multilevel (e.g., what is your degree – where each degree is a level).
--   **Ordinal** – a qualitative variable in which an order is implied in the levels, e.g., if the side effects of a drug taken are measured as “light”, “moderate”, “severe”, then this qualitative ordinal value has a clear order or ranking
+-   **Ordinal** – a qualitative variable in which an order is implied in the levels, e.g., if the side effects of a drug taken are measured as “light”, “moderate”, “severe”, then this qualitative ordinal value has a clear order or ranking (but note we don’t know *how* different these levels are from one to the next!).
--   **Discrete** – variables that can only take specific values (e.g., whole numbers) – no values can exist between these numbers
+-   **Discrete** – variables that can only take specific values (e.g., whole numbers) – no values can exist between these numbers.
--   **Continuous** – variables can take the full range of values (e.g., floating point number) – there are an infinite number of potential values between values
+-   **Continuous** – variables can take the full range of values (e.g., floating point numbers) – there are an infinite number of potential values between values.

 Consider these examples:

--   What number were you wearing in the race? – “5”
+-   What number were you wearing in the race? – “5”!
--   What place did you finish in? – “5”
+-   What place did you finish in? – “5”!
--   How many minutes did it take you to finish? – “5”
+-   How many minutes did it take you to finish? – “5”!

 The three “5”s all look the same.

 However, the three variables (identification number, finish place, and time) are quite different.
-Because of the differences, each “5” has a different interpretation.
+Because of the differences, each “5” has a different possible interpretation.

-What kind of of variables are each of these below?
-(Note we set the `na` parameter of `readr::read_csv` to `na=character()` so that the blank cells in the CSV file are not interpreted as [NA](https://en.wikipedia.org/wiki/N/A), i.e., “not applicable”.
-Note also the “\_1” in the output – ask me about it!)
+What kind of of variables are each of these below?[^2]

 ``` r
 df <- readr::read_csv('variables_quiz.csv', na=character())